 What Matters Most

-In another episode in the gospels, Jesus chastises the Pharisees, who were all about keeping a pristine outside public appearance, this way: “Now you Pharisees clean the outside of the cup and of the platter; but inside of you, you are full of robbery and wickedness.
+In another gospel episode, Jesus chastises the Pharisees, who were all about keeping a pristine outside public appearance, this way: “Now you Pharisees clean the outside of the cup and of the platter; but inside of you, you are full of robbery and wickedness.
 You foolish ones, did not He who made the outside make the inside also?
 But give that which is within as charity, and then all things are clean for you” (Luke 11:39–41).

 The examples of this principle are legion in Scripture, so suffice it to say that God is clear in His Word: the priority is to get your heart right before Him and everything else will follow in good fashion.